mongodb-js/vscode/README.md

 ![Playgrounds](resources/screenshots/playground.png)

+> Make sure you are connected to a cluster before using a playground.
+You can't run a playground and you won't get completions if you are not connected.

 ### Quick access to the MongoDB Shell

 - Launch the MongoDB Shell from the command palette to quickly connect to the same cluster you have active in VS Code